flemm0/PM_566/02-assignment/README.md

 The stat summary above reveals that when looking at fev by smoke and gas exposure, there the median fev for the groups all lie at 2000.
-The groups having no exposure to smoke or gas, as well as the group exposed to smoke only have medians slightly higher than the other two groups.
+The groups having no exposure to smoke or gas, as well as the group exposed to smoke only, have medians slightly higher than the other two groups.
-Additionally, the range of observations for the groups exposed to neither and gas are greater than for the other two groups.
+Additionally, the range of observations for the groups exposed to neither smoke nor gas, and gas only, are greater than for the other two groups.

 ###### 5. A leaflet map showing the concentrations of PM2.5 mass in each of the CHS communities.